bradleecrockett/RockPaperScissors/README.md

 }

 function keyPressed(){
-    // TODO Use selection to set the playerChoice
-    // based on which key the user pressed.
+    // TODO Use selection to set the playerChoice based on which
-    // to 1 for rock, 2 for paper or 3 for
+    // key the user pressed.
+1 for rock, 2 for paper, or 3 for scissors.
-    // scissors.

-    // TODO generate a random selection for
+    // TODO generate a random selection for the computerChoice.
-    // the computerChoice.

 }

 function determineWinner(player, comp){
-    // Use conitional statements to generate a
+    // Use conditional statements to generate a
     // statement about who won.
     // Example "You win, rock crushes scissors" if( player < 1 || comp < 1){
         winStatement = "No winner yet."
     }

     // TODO Finish the determineWinner function
-    // It should compare player then update
+    // It should compare playerChoice to the computerChoice then update
     // winStatement appropriately
-    // Remember 1 is rock, 2 is paper and
-    //     3 is scissors
+    // Remember 1 is rock, 2 is paper and 3 is scissors
     // The || symbol means OR
     // The && symbol means AND